Timing, Fundamentals, and Diversification of Floor & Decor Holdings Inc. (FND) - The Dwinnex

 Revenue Estimates

-16 analysts predict $1.06B in revenue for the current quarter.
+It is expected that $90B in revenue will be generated in the current quarter, according to 16 analysts.
 It ranges from a high estimate of $1.13B to a low estimate of $1.03B.
 As of the current estimate, Floor & Decor Holdings Inc.’s year-ago sales were $914.34M, an estimated increase of 16.20% from the year-ago figure.
 For the next quarter, 15 analysts are estimating revenue of $1.16B, an increase of 12.80% less than the figure of $16.20% in the same quarter last year.
 There is a high estimate of $1.26B for the next quarter, whereas the lowest estimate is $1.06B.

 A total of 21 analysts have provided revenue estimates for FND’s current fiscal year.
 The highest revenue estimate was $4.34B, while the lowest revenue estimate was $4.24B, resulting in an average revenue estimate of $4.28B.
 In the same quarter a year ago, actual revenue was $3.43B, up 24.60% from the average estimate.
 Based on 21 analysts’ estimates, the company’s revenue will be $4.88B in the next fiscal year.
 The high estimate is $5.14B and the low estimate is $4.6B.
 The average revenue growth estimate for next year is up 14.00% from the average revenue estimate for this year.